gatsbyjs/gatsby/docs/blog/2019-04-03-how-we-think-about-product-at-gatsby/index.md

 ### Creating an outcome-based roadmap that gives the company a sense of where we are with product development or features

 As we learn more about our community and our customers through research, discovery, and metrics, we will create a roadmap that shows what outcomes we want to provide for people.
-This is different from a traditional roadmap because we won’t be focusing on features, but rather on the problems we’ve seen and the outcome that would show we’ve solved the problem.
+This is different from a traditional roadmap because we won’t be focusing on features, but rather on the problems we’ve seen and the outcome that will show we’ve solved the problem.

 ### Giving internal stakeholders high integrity commitments

 There is always some measure of conflict between sales, marketing, engineering, and product.
 Each group has a goal that it’s trying to accomplish.
 These goals should create a checks and balances system that keeps teams researching, prototyping, building, and communicating with customers.
 As an example, engineering wants to build the best possible product from a technical standpoint.
 Product wants to create value for the users.
 Sales wants to sell as much of the product as possible to the broadest audience on the shortest timeline.
 Marketing wants exciting improvements that generate buzz and create opportunities for publicity.

-All of these goals are important, but create a necessary tension that forces us to make collaborate and make decisions in order to keep moving forward.
+All of these goals are important, and create a necessary tension that forces us to make collaborate and make decisions in order to keep moving forward.

 As we create and improve upon our products, managing that conflict works best when expectations are properly set.